rsksmart/devportal-1.0/tools/tokenbridge/faq.md

 ## How does the Token Bridge work?

-The TokenBridge functionality is quite unique, yet simple to understand.
+The Token Bridge functionality is quite unique, yet simple to understand.
 The ratio of tokens during network transfer always remains 1:1 and behaves in the following manner:

 When original tokens are moved to the other network
 - Original tokens are locked in the Token Bridge smart contract
-- Side Tokens are minted and can move freely on the side chain network
+- Side Tokens are minted and assigned to the same address that originally called the bridge

 When Side Tokens are moved back from the other network
 - Side Tokens are burned
-- Original tokens are unlocked in the Token Bridge smart contract, and can mode freely on the original network
+- Original tokens are unlocked in the Token Bridge smart contract, and transfered to the same address that originally called the bridge